Entangled Relationships: When Love Limits Growth

 Co-dependence is this unconscious agreement limiting each other’s potential.
 In the Hendricks’ words again, the basic contract is: “If I don’t insist you change your bad habits, you won’t leave me or make me challenge my bad habits” (Hendricks & Hendricks, 2009).

 Daniel Siegel describes entanglements as instead of two separate people enjoying a connection, the partners become entangled, unable to differentiate the line between each other (Siegel, 2009).
-They become entangled in each others emotions, behaviors, and preferences.
+They become entangled in each other’s emotions, behaviors, and preferences.
 Any act by one partner is only seen from the personal impact of that behavior.

 The unconscious agreement written out in words shocks; but we hide these implicit agreements, beneath the nagging need to change, we hope for the security of sameness.
 When haunted by past partners who carelessly wounded and abandoned, we seek stability in the present—growth frightens, rocking the boat terrifies.
 The novel experience of being loved is not received with excitement but with fear.

-Common Elements of Entangled Relationships
+Common Signs of Entangled Relationships

-1. Lack of Emotional Intelligence
+1. Emotional Dysregulation

 Emotions overwhelm one or both partners.
 Partners lacking in emotional regulation skills are unable to navigate the occasional choppy waters of intimacy.
 The lack of emotional intelligence creates drama every time emotions arise.